• Skip to primary navigation

 Overview

 Trauma researchers, practitioners, and survivors have recognized that the understanding of trauma and trauma-specific interventions is not sufficient to optimize outcomes for trauma survivors nor to influence how service systems conduct their business.
 The contexts in which trauma is addressed or treatments deployed contributes to the outcomes for the trauma survivors, the people receiving services, and the individuals staffing the systems.
 Referred to as trauma-informed care, this framework is essential to the context of care.
-SAMSHA’s concept of a trauma-informed approach is grounded in a set of four assumptions and six key principles.

 Assumptions – The Four R’s